 Airplanes, buses, crowded waiting rooms, and other places where I might have to sit close enough to people to smell the garlic in their teeth from the salad dressing they ate for lunch (sometimes the day prior), yes–those confined public places are the worst for me.
-Because half a lifetime of traumatic experiences left me with a sense of smell so heightened my BHH teases me that if things go south at our store, I could always get a job working alongside police dogs.
+Because half a lifetime of traumatic experiences left me with a sense of smell so heightened my husband teases me that if things go south at our business, I could always get a job working alongside police dogs.

 I frequently need to open windows at work, in car rides, or at home, to get rid of smells which are overwhelming me.
 My husband once came home from a Bible study event smelling like strange cologne that I knew was deifnitely NOT his cologne.
-He’d simply sat next to a man who was wearing a whole lot of cologne that evening, hadn’t hugged him, just sat there beside him…which is why “How in the world did you smell that?” is a frequent expression around our house.
+He’d simply sat next to a man who was wearing cologne that evening, hadn’t hugged him, just sat there beside him…which is why “How in the world did you smell that?” is a frequent expression around our house.

 This super-sniffer-power of mine makes life interesting.
 I’ve learned to travel with several scarves, and I spray them with a scent that I find calming before traveling, particularly on airplanes.
 If it gets too bad, I just wrap a scarf around my neck and breathe into it and go somewhere else in my mind.
 The scarf trick has saved me a few times.
 A flight from LA to Minneapolis once had me beside a musician (his carry-on was a guitar) with an exploding human head tattooed on his forearm, a green army jacket with grime on the sleeves, and the smell of hangover-vomit and weed on his skin.
 When he fell asleep with his mouth open I noticed, from the air drifts finding my nose, that he hadn’t brushed his teeth either that morning–after clearly vomiting bad food and booze from the prior day.
 And there was even a seat between us.